-- 15. 150 ml of N2 (1atm pressure at 0 0C) was required to form a monolayer on the surface of silica gel.
+- 14. Briefly describe the methods of characterizing crystal structure. - 15.
+150 ml of N2 (1atm pressure at 0 0C) was required to form a monolayer on the surface of silica gel.
 Calculate the surface area of the solid.
 The cross- sectional area of N2 is 0.162 (nm)2. - 16.
 For the first order isomerisation of an organic compound at 130 0 C, the activation energy is 108.4 KJ/mol and the specific reaction rate is 9.12x 10 -4 sec -1.
 Calculate the standard entropy of activation and standard enthalpy of activation. - 17.
 The enzyme catalysed conversion of a substance at 25°C has a Michealis constant of 0.042 mol L-1.
 The rate of reaction is 2.45mol L-1 s-1 when the substrate concentration is 0.890 mol L-1.
 What is the maximum velocity of the enzymolysis. - 18.
-For a homogeneous reaction the rate constants are 3.0×10^{-5} Lmol s-1 and 1.2×10^{-3} Lmol s-1 at 629K and & 00 K respectively.
-Calculate the energy of activation and frequency parameter. ($6 \times 2 = 12$)
+For a homogeneous reaction the rate constants are $3.0 \times 10$ -5 Lmol s-1 and $1.2 \times 10$ -3 Lmol s-1 at 629K and & 00 K respectively.
+Calculate the energy of activation and frequency parameter. ( $6 \times 2 = 12$ )

-- 19. (a) Describe how the limitations of Lindemann theory of unimolecular reaction is overcome by Hinshelwood and RRK modification. - (b) Compare transition state theory with collision theory. - 20. (a) Explain the rotating crystal method for the X-ray diffraction studies of crystals. - (b) Explain the Eley-Rideal mechanism for the bimolecular reaction on the surface of solids. - 21.
+- 19. (a) Describe how the limitations of Lindemann theory of unimolecular reaction are overcome by Hinshelwood and RRK modification. - (b) Compare transition state theory with collision theory. - 20. (a) Explain the rotating crystal method for the X-ray diffraction studies of crystals. - (b) Explain the Eley-Rideal mechanism for the bimolecular reaction on the surface of solids. - 21.
 Derive the BET adsorption isotherm.
 Show that it approximates to Langmuir adsorption isotherm under limiting conditions. - 22.
 Describe the Semenov-Hinshelwood theory of branching chain reaction.
 Explain the lower and upper explosion limits with respect to the kinetic expression.